fallen-icarus/cardano-options/README.md

 Options contracts play a vital role in the economy by providing a mechanism for risk management, improving market efficiency, and enhancing price discovery.
-This is especially important for an endogenous p2p economy that does not rely off-chain price feeds.
+This is especially important for an endogenous p2p economy that does not rely on off-chain price feeds.
 Currently, there are very few options markets on Cardano.
 Those that do exist (usually) have the following limitations:

 - Users are required to sacrifice custody, delegation control, and voting control of all assets used